enver1473/algorithm-visualizer/README.md

 # The core idea

 The core idea is the drawing technique.
 Originally the idea was to have an array of states where each state is an instance of the array after each array change.
-Now, the general idea is not bad for small arrays and for a relatively small number of swaps compared to the array size (up to a couple thousand).
+Now, the general idea is not bad for small arrays and for a relatively small number of swaps (up to a couple thousand) compared to the array size.
 The issue arises with algorithms which do a lot of swaps while sorting, so even for small arrays, the number of swaps is substantial, so the memory used rises to Gigabytes, which is obviously a problem.
 A big improvement on this technique is to still keep an external array, but instead of saving an instance of the original array each time, we only save the elements at the indices which are being changed (most commonly, swapped).
 This is a massive improvement.
 Now instead of keeping an instance of the array for each state which would be up to 1000 elements per state, thus leading to huge memory usage, we only really keep a constant number of elements, usually one or two, sometimes three elements from the array per state.
 This cuts down the memory usage substantially.

 # The controls

 The app features a number of controls to make the visualization experience as interactive as possible:

-- First and the most obvious one is the pause/play button, which enables the visualization to be paused or played at any point in the visualization.
+- First and the most obvious one is the play/pause button, which enables the visualization to be played or paused at any point in the visualization.
-- A reverse/forward button, which does what the name implies.
+- A forward/reverse button, which does what the name implies.
 It switches between forward and reverse playback.
 - The Build Animations button might be the most mysterious one of all.
 It essentially just calls the sorting algorithm chosen, then while sorting the array, it saves the changes to the array at each step (for each visualization method differently) in a seperate array which is later then used to draw the array to the canvas.
 - Auto-(re)build checkbox which, when checked, ensures the animations are automatically rebuilt after any change in the controls which affect the array.
 - Number of elements slider, which simply sets the number of elements the array to be sorted should have.